Cognitive Behavioral Therapy

 - Raynaud’s syndrome

-Neurofeedback is a type of biofeedback that teaches people to control brainwaves.
-Neurofeedback is commonly provided using video or sound, with positive feedback for desired brain activity and negative feedback for brain activity that is undesirable.
+Neurofeedback is a type of biofeedback that teaches the patient to control their brainwaves.
+Neurofeedback is commonly provided using audio or visual cues, with positive feedback for desired brain activity and negative feedback for brain activity that is undesirable.
 Some feel that the most accurate form of neurofeedback is guided by quantitative electroencephalography (qEEG), which is the analysis of a digitized EEG, also referred to as “Brain Mapping”.
-At Behavioral Associates we are up to date in the newest technologies available in “Brain Mapping” and neurofeedback.
+At Behavioral Associates we have the capability to perform neurofeedback therapy guided by the results of a qEEG which can be performed in our office.

 The human brain emits electrical activity in waves that can be measured by a device called an electroencephalograph (EEG).
 When the results of an EEG are analyzed, scientists are able to identify certain brain wave patterns.
 There are several frequencies of brain waves when we are awake; these are called alpha (medium), beta (fast), and theta (slow) waves.
 Alpha waves are seen when a person is in a relaxed state, beta waves are present during concentration or mental work states, and theta waves are seen during times of drowsiness, daydreaming or light sleep (a fourth type of brain wave, called delta, is seen during deep sleep).

 Anxious, stressed people have too little alpha and theta waves while children with ADHD often have increased amounts of these slower/daydreaming waves and an inability to access the faster beta waves needed for concentration.
-Training to decrease slow activity and increase fast activity has been used successfully for over 25 years to ameliorate ADHD and epilepsy.
-More recently EEG operant conditioning has been successfully applied to patients with mild traumatic brain injury.
-Reports of such case studies have been presented at conferences of the National Head Injury Society as early as 1987.
+Training to decrease slow activity and increase fast activity has been performed successfully for over 25 years as treatment for ADHD and epilepsy.
+More recently, neurofeedback has been used to help with some of the symptoms of mild traumatic brain injury.
 Many clinicians are also reporting case studies in which the symptoms of depression have been alleviated through neurofeedback training (calming down the right front brain, and activating the left frontal lobe).
 There are countless effective applications of neurofeedback.

-There are other ways to manage your child’s inappropriate or maladaptive behaviors than through medication.
-Neurofeedback therapy is a safe, non-invasive, alternative option for the treatment of attention-deficit hyperactivity disorder (ADHD) in children and adolescents.
+There are other ways to manage your child’s inappropriate or maladaptive behaviors than through prescribed medications (most commonly, stimulants).
+Neurofeedback therapy is a safe, non-invasive, alternative for the treatment of Attention-Deficit Hyperactivity Disorder (ADHD) in children and adolescents.
 In November 2012, the American Academy of Pediatrics approved biofeedback and neurofeedback as a Level 1 or “best support” treatment option for children suffering from ADHD.

 For parents or caregivers looking for an effective, non-drug treatment of ADHD, neurofeedback is worth serious consideration.
-It is estimated that two million children in the United States are struggling with the symptoms of ADHD, which are inattention or inattention combined with hyperactivity.
+It is estimated that two million children (approximately 10% of all children) in the United States are struggling with the symptoms of ADHD.
+The medications currently being prescribed come with a multitude of undesirable side-effects.
+As an organic therapy with a proven track record, neurofeedback should not be overlooked when considering a treatment plan for your child.